 If you're hurting, see a doctor.
-It's sound advice that may seem obvious, but older adults in particular sometimes write off pain as a function of aging and may wait too long to get medical attention, says Edwin Leap, M.D., an emergency physician in upstate South Carolina.
+It's sound advice that may seem obvious, but older adults in particular sometimes write off pain as a function of aging and may wait too long to get medical attention, says Edwin Leap, M.D., an emergency physician in Southern Appalachia.

-He's seen it happen.
+He has seen it happen.
 And the results can be devastating.

 "Boomers, especially, are very stoic,” Leap says.
 “They're used to things hurting.
-So they put off chest pain for a day or two, and by time they come to hospital they've completed a heart attack.
+So they put off chest pain for a day or two, and by the time they come to hospital, they've completed a heart attack.
 Or they fall off a ladder, get up and say they're fine.
 Then it turns out they have an intracranial hemorrhage — a life-threatening situation.”

 Any new or unexplained pain should be checked out by a doctor, Leap says, even if it's not severe.

 Of course, some types of pain are more likely to signal something serious.
 Doctors recommend heading straight to the emergency room if you're experiencing one of the types below.

 If you hurt your leg but can still walk on it, it may be just a sprain.
 “But if you can't move it and you're having pain, that should be investigated immediately,” Leap says.
 Loss of function can indicate a fracture, nerve injury, loss of blood flow or a serious infection.